mijp1/castep-docs/docs/tutorials/Optics/Optics.md

 ### Optics

 In this tutorial, we will use Optados to examine the optical properties of silicon and aluminium.

-#### Silicon
+## Silicon

-### Input Files:
+For Silicon, we will use the input `cell` file

-* `examples/Si2_OPTICS/Si2.cell` - The castep cell file containing information about the simulation cell.
+*Si.cell*
 ```
 %BLOCK LATTICE_CART
 2.73  2.73 0.00